-- Saving network resource: Keep broadcast packets inside a VLAN to avoid waste of bandwidth caused by a broadcast storm. - Security: Hosts in different VLANs cannot communicate with each other directly, and this enhances network security. - Flexible service: Operators can plan their services flexibly through VLAN management.
+- Saving network resource: Keep broadcast packets inside a VLAN to avoid a waste of bandwidth caused by broadcast storm. - Security: The hosts in different VLANs cannot communicate with each other directly, and this enhances network security. - Flexible service: The operators can plan their services flexibly through VLAN management.